sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 - **For developers:** the best way to answer questions and get unblocked while writing, reviewing, or reading code.
 - **For organizations** (engineering leaders and internal tools teams): the infrastructure for developer tools and data.

 This roadmap is an overview of what’s coming in the next 3-6 months.
-The project details for how we get there are in our [Project Roadmap Google Doc](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit?usp=sharing).
+More details are in the [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit?usp=sharing).
 Our high-level vision is outlined in the [Sourcegraph master plan](https://about.sourcegraph.com/plan).

 We ship a release on the [20th day of each month](../releases.md#releases-are-monthly).